rcruzper/express-actuator/README.md

 const options = {
     basePath: '/management', // It will set /management/info instead of /info
     infoGitMode: 'simple', // the amount of git information you want to expose, 'simple' or 'full',
+    infoBuildOptions: null, // extra information you want to expose in the build object.
+Requires an object.
-    infoDateFormat: null, // by default, it will show git.commit.time value as is.
-If defined, moment will format the git.commit.time value.
+    infoDateFormat: null, // by default, git.commit.time will show as is defined in git.properties.
+If infoDateFormat is defined, moment will format git.commit.time.
 See https://momentjs.com/docs/#/displaying/format/.
     customEndpoints: [] // array of extra endpoints
 };